paramaggarwal/blog/content/ipad-line-up-and-the-new-10.5-model/index.md

 2. Pro models run **two** full size apps while in landscape, with support for Apple Pencil.

 In both cases, the difference in the device size is only a function of the pixel density and not the actual pixels.

----

-_Do you agree?
-Does this seem like something Apple might do?
-Let me know in a response below, otherwise please hit Recommend!_